USCbiostats/PM516/docs/week10.md

 📖 [How to Graph Badly or What Not To Do](http://www-personal.umich.edu/~jpboyd/sciviz_1_graphbadly.pdf)

+1. Section 1.3 discusses Wainer’s Rules for Bad Graphs.
+Find an example of a "bad graph" (e.g., https://www.reddit.com/r/dataisugly/) and explain which of Wainer's rules it violates.
+Bring this example to the synchronous class section.

 📖 [Rudiments of Numeracy](https://www.jstor.org/stable/2344922)

-2. “Rudiments of Numeracy” lists six rules to follow when producing graphs and tables.
+1. “Rudiments of Numeracy” lists six rules to follow when producing graphs and tables.
 Rule 6 concerns whether to produce a graph vs. a table.
 Consider the analyses you have performed thus far.
 For each, is it better to present them via text, a graph, or a table?
 Why?

 ### Optional Readings